ido1Shapira/Oop_Ex2_MazeOfWaze/README.md

 * getEdge- return the data of the edge (src,dest), null if edge does not exist- O(1)

-* addNode- add a new node to the graph with the given node's data.- O(1)
+* addNode- add a deep copy of the node given to the graph with the given node's data.
+This is why 2 similar nodes are possible -the ID is unique for each node.
+Adding a node to the graph more than 1 time is possible since every addition gets a unique id O(1)

 * connect- connect an edge with the given weight between node src to node dest. (if the edge is already exist the new edge overwriting the old one.)
 O(1)